 MUCS 434.
 Seminar in Context Studies.
 Topics will change on a rotational basis.
 Examples include: Studies in Bach; Studies in Mozart; Studies in Stravinsky; the Renaissance Mass and Motet; Concerto literature; Studies in American music; Studies in jazz; in-depth analysis of specific issues, including research on cutting-edge scholarship; applications to performance practice, and interdisciplinary studies.
 Alternate years; offered spring in odd years.
 (2, lin)

 MUCS 494.
 Senior Capstone.
-A summative approach, focusing on aesthetic, cultural, stylistic, and philosophical issues within musical diversity.
-Open to senior music majors only.
-Offered fall semester only.
+An integrative approach connecting students' shared core experiences with their understanding of the aesthetic, cultural, and vocational issues within a diverse musical landscape.
+Open to senior music majors.
+Fall semester only.
 (2)

 501 College Ave.